javajosh/fibonacci-node/readme.md

 It might seem silly to have "future plans" for a trivial program like this, but I do!

-1. Find and use a robust command line parsing library
+1. Find and use a robust command line parsing library (perhaps https://www.npmjs.org/package/minimist)
 2. Figure out why node REPL has assert but it's not available in node proper, even with require('assert').
 3. Add asserts!
 4. Play with branches to implement, say, a linear, looping implementation on a 'linear' branch.